 Ring, ring.
 Ring, ring.

 Eric stirred from his fleeting nap.
-His eyes felt like they had sealed shut; refusing to open.
-He had been so sleep-deprived lately that his body was beginning to feel the side effects.
-He rummaged around for his phone on the kitchen table while rubbing his eyes with the other hand.
+His eyes felt like they had sealed shut; they refused to open.
+He had been so sleep-deprived that his body was beginning to feel the side effects.
+He lifted his head up from the kitchen table and rummaged around for his phone.
+He rubbed his eyes with the other hand, hoping it would help.
 It took a moment before he could see who was calling.

-"Hi Eric, I didn't wake you did I?"
-Tiffany asked with a forced niceness about her voice, as well as a slight elevation in pitch.
-It was unsurprising to Eric, knowing she had been under so much stress since losing her sister.
-The only other time she phoned him, it was to tell him that she couldn't go into work because the kids in her street were having a water fight, and she was going to chase them with vodka and a match.
+'Hi Eric, I didn't wake you, did I?'
+Tiffany asked with a forced niceness about her voice, as well as a slight elevation in its pitch.
+It was very rare for Tiffany to phone him.
+The only other time she did, it was to tell him that she couldn't go into work because the kids in her street were having a water fight and she was going to chase them with vodka and a match.

-"Kinda, but it's alright.
-How are you holding up over there?"
+Eric took a moment to reply.
+'Kinda, but it's fine.
+How are you holding up over there?'

-"Not very good," Tiffany admitted.
-Eric could hear her sob, but Tiffany did a good job at containing her emotions.
-"A lot has happened since Stacey died, and it's been less than twelve hours."
+'Not very good,' Tiffany admitted.
+Eric could hear a sob, but she did a good job at containing her emotions from completely taking over.
+'A lot has happened since Stacey died and it's been less than twelve hours.'

-"Why?
-What happened?"
-Eric questioned her, genuinely concerned.
+'Why?
+What's happened?'
+Eric asked.
 He had so much to tell her too, including the passing of his father, but he knew she needed somebody to listen to her first.
 His problems would have to wait.

 Eric didn't respond.
 He couldn't respond.
-His tongue had died in his throat.
-It was choking him, blocking his oxygen.
+His tongue died in his throat.
+It choked him, it blocked his oxygen.
 He couldn't breathe.
-The woman he knew and loved betrayed the father he had just lost.
-"H...
-How do you know?"
+The woman he knew as his loving mother who loved him so much had betrayed the father he had just lost?
+'H...
+How do you know?'

-"I understand," Eric replied, finding common ground in the hopes that Tiffany would feel comfortable to tell him what she knew.
-He could hear Tiffany's heartbeat from the other end of the phone.
+'I understand,' Eric replied, finding common ground in the hopes that she would feel comfortable to tell him what she knew.
+He could hear her heartbeat from the other end of the phone.
 She was terrified.

-"Right, okay, I get the picture," Eric didn't really want to hear that part.
+'Right, okay, I get the picture,' he said quickly to stop her from saying more about that part of the story.
+He really didn't want to hear it.
 He closed his eyes and tried to keep it together.

 YOU ARE READING